Blowups for a class of second order nonlinear hyperbolic equations: A reduced model of nonlinear Jeans instability: The analysis of the perturbed solutions

-Let us focus on the second case $(2)$ in the rest of the proof.
-Since \eqref{e:fuc} is a special symmetric hyperbolic system satisfying conditions given by Theorem \ref{t:locest} in Appendix \ref{s:fuc}, using this theorem, we conclude the solution $\U\in C^1_b([-1,\tau_\star] \times \Tbb^n)$ to \eqref{e:fuc} satisfies an energy estimate
+Let us focus on the second case $(2)$ for the rest of the proof.
+Since \eqref{e:fuc} is a special symmetric hyperbolic system satisfying conditions given by Theorem \ref{t:locest} in Appendix \ref{s:fuc}, we can apply this theorem to conclude that the solution $\U\in C^1_b([-1,\tau_\star] \times \Tbb^n)$ to \eqref{e:fuc} satisfies the energy estimate